MohammedGhafri/401-reading-notes/class13.md

+# Regression

+Regression analysis is one of the most important fields in statistics and machine learning.
+There are many regression methods available.
+Linear regression is one of them.

+## When Do You Need Regression?

+Typically, you need regression to answer whether and how some phenomenon influences the other or how several variables are related.
+For example, you can use it to determine if and to what extent the experience or gender impact salaries.

+## Linear Regression
+Linear regression is probably one of the most important and widely used regression techniques.
+It’s among the simplest regression methods.
+One of its main advantages is the ease of interpreting results.

+## Implementing Linear Regression in Python

+The package NumPy is a fundamental Python scientific package that allows many high-performance operations on single- and multi-dimensional arrays.
+It also offers many mathematical routines.
+Of course, it’s open source.

+The package scikit-learn is a widely used Python library for machine learning, built on top of NumPy and some other packages.
+It provides the means for preprocessing data, reducing dimensionality, implementing regression, classification, clustering, and more.
+Like NumPy, scikit-learn is also open source.

+## There are five basic steps when you’re implementing linear regression:

+1. Import the packages and classes you need.
+2. Provide data to work with and eventually do appropriate transformations.
+3. Create a regression model and fit it with existing data.
+4. Check the results of model fitting to know whether the model is satisfactory.
+5. Apply the model for predictions.

 # How to Run Linear Regression in Python

 * **Scikit-learn** is a powerful Python module for machine learning.
 It contains function for regression, classification, clustering, model selection and dimensionality reduction.